ebaymademepoor/django_milestone_project_myTeam/README.md

 ### MAIN.JS

-There are many simplistic helper functions held within the main js file but there are also a few more substantial ones that require futher explanation.
+There are many simplistic helper functions held within the main js file but there are also a few more substantial ones that require further explanation.
 Here is a quick run down of the more complex inner workings...

 1) TEAM GENERATION - runTeamGenerationPromises()